asksac/lambda-pipeline/README.md

   $ ls -al dist
   ```

-## Running the example Lambda functions
+## Running the example Lambda functions locally

 After the project is installed and built, you're ready to run the Lambda functions locally, or deploy
 to your AWS account.
 Ensure that you have AWS CLI and AWS SAM CLI tools installed on your computer
 or virtual machine.
-See steps in next section on how to install AWS SAM CLI tool for MacOS.
+See steps in next section on how to install AWS SAM CLI tool.

 Follow these steps to launch SAM local environment and run the Lambda functions: